newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/dental-license.md

 * Criminal history, if applicable
 * List of past professional license applications including dates, if applicable
 * Explanation of license suspension, denial, revocation, or surrender, if applicable
-* Any other clinical exams you have taken, including the dates you passed the exams, if applying through reciprocity

-If you’re applying through reciprocity, in addition to the application requirements, you must mail a [Verification of State License form](https://www.njconsumeraffairs.gov/den/Applications/Dentistry-Verification-of-State-License.pdf) to each state you hold (or have held) a dental license.
-The dentistry board of each state must complete the form, stamp it with their official seal, and mail it to:
-New Jersey State Board of Dentistry, P.O.
-Box 45005, 124 Halsey Street, 6th Floor, Newark, New Jersey 07101.

 :::callout{ showHeader="true" headerText="What if I don't get this license?" showIcon="false" calloutType="conditional" }